metamn/beat/code/pages/web-trends-september-2017/web-trends-september-2017.md

 The browser is more and more capable.
 It can do whatever Photoshop can do <sup id="footnote--3">[3](#footnotes--3)</sup>; and soon will do whatever your TV can do.

 For start it does interactive code art, well, boosting the user's experience.
 It's enlightening to interact with machine intelligence.
+You feel like a god.

+## New kind of gallery

+The most exciting field in web design is the carousel: how to compress information in a way it does not takes space, yet on interest displays details in a much anticipated entertaining and possibly unique way.

+Now we have some people who took the time and started to play with the idea.
+The results are unique ... and fantastic.

 {% endmarkdown %}